netdata/netdata/daemon/README.md

                            and a list of optional features and whether they are enabled or not in human readable form.

-  -W buildinfo             Print print it's version, the configure options,
+  -W buildinfojson         Print print it's version, the configure options,
                            and a list of optional features and whether they are enabled or not in json format.

-  -W createdataset=N       Create a DB engine dataset of N seconds and exit.

   -W simple-pattern pattern string
                            Check if string matches pattern and exit.